gonoph/ansible-meltdown-spectre/README.md

 1. Set your inventory under [Check]
 2. Ensure `ansible_user` variable is **root**
 3. Make sure `ScriptUrl` variable is set appropriately.
+4. Make sure `ScriptGpgSigUrl` variable is set correctly - if you want to verify the GPG2 signature of the script.

 You can run the playbook like so:

 ```bash
 ansible-playbook -i inventory site.yml
 ```

+Playbook will automatically download the check script and verify the GPG2 signature if the `ScriptGpgSigUrl` variable is defined.

 Hosts that are vulnerable will show up as **failed** with a message of what vulnerabiliy was found.
 Additionally under the `highlight vulnerabilites` task, you will see the vulnerability that was found as a **changed** task.